last update

 Sequence Deduplication and vOTU Clustering

-Exact duplicate sequences are removed through hash-based dereplication to generate a unique sequence dataset.
+Exact duplicate sequences are removed through hash-based deduplication to generate a unique sequence dataset.

 Step 2 — Preliminary Clustering